Data Annotations are a set of predefined attributes used in C# to apply specific configurations to class properties.

 Relationship Configuration

 The [ForeignKey] attribute is used to establish a relationship between two entities.
-In this case, it can be used to specify that a property is a foreign key referring to another entity.
+In this case, it can be used to specify that a property is a foreign key that refers to another entity.

 public class Enrollment